Ryintosh/Ryintosh/README.md

-- 👋 Hi, I’m Ryan McIntosh
+Hi, I’m Ryan McIntosh
-- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Analysis and Python
+I am passionate about cloud automation, incident management, and monitoring to improve systems reliability.
-- 📫 How to reach me ryanmac12356@gmail.com
+I’m currently employed at Hitachi Vantara as a Site Reliability Engineer How to reach me ryanmac12356@gmail.com